Organic Architecture: ‘A sensible process with a purpose’

 Of The Hill – Frank Lloyd’s Falling Water

-Lloyd said that the relation of a building to its site is better expressed as “of the hill” rather than “on the hill”. ”Falling Waters is one of the most prominent examples of organic architecture buildings.
-It is a summer house for Kaufmann family built in Pennsylvania is placed in the hill right above the waterfall.
+Lloyd expressed the relation of this building and its site as “of the hill” rather than “on the hill”. ”Falling Waters is one of the most prominent examples of organic architecture buildings.
+This summer house for the Kaufmann family in Pensylvania, sits in the hill right above the waterfall.

 - Organic architecture says that building and site should be interdependent and this is what we can see in this structure.